GCFI75 – Fort Walton – Destin, Florida

 Authors of accepted presentations will be notified via e-mail in September 2022.
 Submissions intended for the oral presentation, but not granted a slot, would automatically be accepted as a poster presentation.
 Regardless of the format, we encourage everyone who is interested in participating to submit an abstract.

-The conference program features multi-disciplinary thematic sessions.
-Each session may have a mix of natural and social science, management, and technology related to the ecosystem or fisheries, highlighting the conference theme.
-Papers and posters are solicited in the following areas (other subjects not listed below will also be considered):
+The conference program features multi-disciplinary thematic sessions that have a mix of natural and social science, management, and technology related to the ecosystem or fisheries.
+Abstracts are solicited in the following areas (other subjects not listed will also be considered):

 - Governance, livelihoods, and organizations